 day 11: Galway

-Enjoy a full day of exploring Galway's unique offerings.
-Spend the day traversing the cobbled streets of this one-of-a-kind city, dotted with character-rich pubs, charming cafes, beautiful boardwalks, incredible restaurants, unique buskers... pretty much something for everyone!
+A full day to explore Galway's unique offerings.
+Traverse the cobbled streets of this one-of-a-kind city, dotted with character-rich pubs, charming cafes, beautiful boardwalks, incredible restaurants, unique buskers... pretty much something for everyone!
 Galway is a thriving town, with a rich artistic and musical culture that draws creatives from all over to create a uniquely international vibe.
 Pull up a chair at one of the many outdoor patios lining the pedestrian streets for some great people-watching.

 day 12: Depart From Shannon or Dublin